mecskyverse/Raffle-frontend/README.md

 # or
 yarn dev
 ```
+Frontend is based on pure vanilla javascript for advance version of this type of project check other Projects.
 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
 This endpoint can be edited in `pages/api/hello.js`.